 c) test the software for operability immediately upon receipt and notify RIEGE of any defects immediately;

-d) take suitable measures if the software does not operate as contracted, including, without limitation, workarounds, data backups, ongoing output monitoring and, in case of faults, by providing a detailed description of the fault pattern.
+d) take suitable measures if the software does not operate as contracted, in particular, workarounds, data backups, ongoing output monitoring and, in case of faults, by providing a detailed description of the fault pattern.
 It must be possible to reconstruct data from machine-readable data material with a reasonable amount of effort.

 3.5 The customer will pay for any expenditure that is incurred because RIEGE is required to redo work or because work is delayed as a result of incorrect, retroactively corrected or incomplete information provided by the customer.

-3.6 Performance deadlines or periods not explicitly stipulated as binding are always understood to be non-binding.
+3.6 Performance deadlines or periods not explicitly agreed as binding are always understood to be non-binding.

-4.1 If work is done on implementation concepts and software, the customer may request changes or enhancements to the subject matter in writing ("change request") until the time of delivery.
-RIEGE will assess the feasibility of the change request if it can reasonably be expected to perform the change with its current operational resources.
-Any stipulated completion period for customization and development work will initially be extended by the time required for the assessment.
-Where possible, RIEGE will state, from its point of view, how the change request will affect the project subject matter, how they may affect the deadlines and how much time RIEGE will require in order to submit a detailed quote, including costs and deadlines, to perform the change request.
+4.1 If work is done on implementation concepts and software, the Customer may request changes or enhancements to the subject matter in writing ("change request") until the time of delivery.
+In the context of its operating efficiency, RIEGE will check the implementation possibility of the change desired by the customer.
+Any agreed completion period for customization and development work will initially be extended by the time required for the assessment.
+Where possible, RIEGE will state, from its point of view, how the change requests will affect the project content agreed upon up to that point in time, how they may affect the deadlines and how much time RIEGE will require in order to submit a detailed quote, including costs and deadlines, to perform the change request.

-4.2 If RIEGE submits such a quote within a reasonable period, the customer is free to decide whether to accept the quote.
-The customer must notify RIEGE of its decision in writing within ten calendar days of receiving the quote from RIEGE.
-The quote will be deemed to be declined if the customer fails to provide an answer within this period.
+4.2 If RIEGE submits such a quote within a reasonable period, the customer can decide whether to accept the quote or not.
+The customer must notify RIEGE in writing within within the binding period stated in the quote from RIEGE.
+If there is no such date in an offer, the customer can accept the offer within a month of receipt.

 5.2 The customer may interface the licensed software with other computer programs.
 The software may only be decompiled into other code forms within the limits set out by law.
-Decompilation may only be delegated to third parties if RIEGE is unwilling to ensure the requested interoperability for a reasonable remuneration after the expiration of a reasonable consideration period.
+The actions stated in this legal regulation may only be delegated to third parties if RIEGE is not prepared to implement the desired establishment of interoperability after expiry of an appropriate period of consideration.

-5.4 The customer may permanently transfer the software license granted hereunder, including the user documentation, to a third party provided that it relinquishes its own license and the third party agrees in writing to assume the customer's obligations under this contract, including, without limitation, with respect to the license.
+5.3 The customer may permanently transfer the software license granted hereunder, including the user documentation, to a third party provided that it relinquishes its own license and the third party agrees in writing to assume the customer's obligations under this Contract, in particular with respect to the license.
 The customer must notify RIEGE of the transfer and name the third party immediately.
 In case of a transfer, the customer must deliver any and all software copies, including any existing backup or archival copies, to the third party or destroy any copies not delivered to the third party.
 The customer's license to the software expires at the time of the transfer.

-5.7 The above stipulations in this section 5 apply analogously to all enhancements (upgrades, releases, new versions, etc.) that RIEGE may develop for the customer under the contract (including, without limitation, software maintenance contracts).
+5.4 The above stipulations in this section 5 apply analogously to all enhancements (upgrades, releases, new versions, etc.) that RIEGE may develop for the customer under the Contract (in particular, software maintenance contracts).

-6.3 If the stipulated remuneration is based on actual work performed, the customer must make instalment payments if requested to do so by RIEGE.
-In these cases and in the case of a final invoice against which instalment payments are credited, the remuneration must be paid immediately without discount upon invoicing unless the contracting parties have stipulated payment on certain dates.
+6.3 The customer must make installment payments on non-recurrent costs if requested to do so by RIEGE.
+In the cases concerned, RIEGE will already indicate this obligation in its quote In the case of a final invoice against which progress payments are credited, the remuneration must be paid immediately without deduction upon invoicing unless the contracting parties have agreed payment on certain dates.

-6.4 All amounts owed to RIEGE become due immediately if the customer fails to comply with payment periods and deadlines without cause or if the customer's financial circumstances worsen considerably.
+6.4 All amounts owed to RIEGE become due immediately if the customer fails to comply with payment periods and deadlines without cause or if the customer's financial circumstances deteriorate significantly.

-6.5 If a payment made by the customer fails to cover all the amounts that it owes to RIEGE, the payment will be applied first to pending liabilities which have not been adjudged to be legally enforceable and last to liabilities adjudged to be legally enforceable; in each of these cases, the payment will be applied in chronological order, starting with older liabilities and moving toward more recent ones.
+6.5 If a payment made by the customer fails to cover all the amounts that it owes to RIEGE, the payment will be applied first to liabilities which have not been adjudged to be legally enforceable and last to liabilities adjudged to be legally enforceable; in each of these cases, the payment will be applied in chronological order, starting with older liabilities followed by more recent ones.

-6.6 The customer may only set off remuneration amounts against claims that are undisputed or upheld by final and absolute judgment.
-The customer may only exercise a right of retention in cases where such claims are undisputed or upheld by final and absolute judgment.
+6.6 The customer may only offset the remuneration claim of RIEGE that are undisputed or upheld by final and absolute judgment.
+The customer may only exercise a right of retention where such claims are undisputed or upheld by final and absolute judgment.

 If one party supplies the other party with infrastructure, hardware and/or software (including customer-supplied items) and third parties take action against the supplied party for property right infringement as a result, the supplying party will indemnify the supplied party from any justified third-party claims at its own expense.
 The supplied party must reasonably support the supplying party and furnish any and all information required and requested to defend against the claim.
-The supplied party may only make an acknowledgement or settle with the third party if the supplying party gives its consent.
+The supplied party may only acknowledge or amicably settle third party claims if the supplying party gives its consent.

-8.1 Customer claims for defective goods will only be accepted if the customer has properly complied with its duties to examine the goods and immediately provide written notice of any defect as set out in § 377 HGB (German Commercial Code).
-If the customer fails to provide proper and timely notice of defects, the customer can no longer claim defects based on circumstances that it should have reported to RIEGE unless RIEGE acted with an intent to deceive.
+8.1 Customer claims for defective goods will only be accepted if the customer has properly complied with its duties to examine the goods and immediately provide written notice of any defect as set out in German Commercial Code [HGB] § 377.
+If the Customer fails to provide proper and timely notice of defects, the Customer can no longer claim defects based on circumstances that it should have reported to RIEGE unless RIEGE acted with an intent to deceive.

 8.2 The limitation period for claims for defects expires one year after delivery (for standard software) or acceptance (for implementation concepts or for software customization, development and installation).

-8.3 A defect is present if the subject software and documentation does not have the contractually stipulated quality or is not fit for the contractually stipulated purpose.
+8.3 A defect is present if the contractual software and documentation does not have the contractually agreed quality or is not fit for the contractually agreed purpose.
 The contractually stipulated quality is described in the quote or RIEGE's implementation concept.
-The customer must notify RIEGE in writing immediately upon discovering any defects and describe the defect pattern.
+The customer must notify RIEGE in writing immediately upon discovering any defects and describe the defect.

 8.4 RIEGE is entitled to a reasonable period for curing the defect.
 RIEGE can cure the defect by, at its option, repairing the defective product or service or replacing it with a non-defective one.
 Instructions provided by RIEGE for a reasonable workaround are considered a sufficient cure.
 The contracting parties agree that it generally takes more than two attempts to cure a defect due to the scope and complexity of software programming.
-The contract may not be terminated if the value or the fitness of the implementation concept is impaired only insignificantly or if the customer is in default of accepting performance or is mainly responsible for the defect.
-The obligation to provide a cure does not apply if the delivered, customized or developed software is not used in the intended environmental conditions unless the customer proves that the defect cannot be attributed to using the software in non-intended conditions.
+Termination shall be excluded if the value or the fitness of the implementation concept is impaired only insignificantly, likewise if the Customer is in default of accepting performance or is mainly responsible for the defect.
+The obligation to provide a cure does not apply if the delivered, customized or developed software is not used in the intended environmental conditions, unless the customer proves that the defect cannot be attributed to this.

 8.5 If a notice of defects is unjustified, the customer must bear the costs incurred by RIEGE as a result of the notice of defects if the customer has culpably misjudged the absence of the defect.